DKIS ethics approval process

 Within the Faculty of Humanities, responsibility for ensuring the conduct of ethical research resides within individual departments (as per the Faculty of Humanities Guide to Research Ethics PDF, 1 280KB, 69 pp.)

-All members of the LISC academic staff participate in our Ethics Review Committee activities.
+All members of the DKIS academic staff participate in our Ethics Review Committee activities.

 An Ethics Review Committee is convened when a student requires ethics clearance on account of a proposed research project involving human subjects.
 This committee consists of at least three members of staff, and includes the primary supervisor of the research.